m0rphed/display-currency-widget/README.md

   - 👉 see [server 📁](server/README.md)

 This is an attempt to use [Deno](https://deno.com/) runtime both for building Backend & Frontend apps.

+Deployment to "Deno Deploy" service is automated via GitHub Action - see: `.github/workflows/deploy.yml`